network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the logical next questions might be,

 1. "What's causing my poor performance?"
-1. "Is it poor buffer management by my ISP?"
+1. "Something to do with my home Wi-Fi Access point?"
-1. "Is it poor buffer management in my home Wi-Fi Access point?"
+1. "Something to do with my home gateway?"
-1. "Something to do with the service provider?"
+1. "Something to do with my service provider?"
 1. "Something else entirely?"

 To help an end user answer these questions, it will be useful for test clients